mantidproject/mantid/dev-docs/source/BatchWidget/API/JobTreeView.rst

 sometimes need to be able to address and change the properties of an individual cell.
 To do this we use both a :code:`RowLocation` and a column index, usually actualized as an :code:`int`.

+Cells
+^^^^^

+In order to retrieve the view properties for one or more specific cells, the methods :code:`cellAt` and :code:`cellsAt` can be used to retrieve :code:`Cell` objects for the cell at a row and column index or all the cells for a particular row respectively.

+The :code:`Cell` class contains the per-cell view properties (such as the text it contains) in a view-implementation independent format.

+These cell objects intentionally have no link back to the view they originated from and so mutating them does not directly update the view.
+In order to update the cell or cells corresponding to a row, the methods :code:`setCellAt` or :code:`setCellsAt` should be used.

+This is illustrated in the `Change Cell Color Example`_ below.

 Subtrees
 ^^^^^^^^